avb49/personal-portfolio/readme.md

 # Personal Portfolio
 This repository contains my portfolio of data science projects that I have completed for self learning and hobby purposes.
-The projects are presented in Jupyter notebooks which you can find the links to below.
+Written in Python, the projects are presented in Jupyter notebooks which you can find the links to below.

 _Note: The data sets used in the projects (please see data directory) has been retrieved from [Kaggle](https://www.kaggle.com/datasets/)._